Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 [**Immediate retries**](/nservicebus/recoverability/#immediate-retries) deal with transient exceptions like deadlocks.
 By default, messages will be immediately retried up to 5 times.
 If a handler method continues to throw an exception after 5 consecutive attempts, it is clearly not a transient exception.

 [**Delayed retries**](/nservicebus/recoverability/#delayed-retries) deal with semi-transient exceptions, like a flaky web service, or database failover.
 It uses a series of successively longer delays between retries in order to give the failing resource some breathing room.
-After immediate retries are exhausted, the message is moved aside for a short time – 10 seconds by default – and then another set of retries is attempted.
-If this fails, the time limit is increased and then the message handler will try again.
+After immediate retries are exhausted, the message is moved aside for a short time (10 seconds by default) and then another set of retries is attempted.
+If this fails, the time to wait is increased and then the message handler will try again.

 Between immediate and delayed retries, there can be [many attempts to process a message](/nservicebus/recoverability/#total-number-of-possible-retries) before NServiceBus gives up and moves the message to an error queue.

 The last step, moving the message to an error queue, is how NServiceBus deals with **systemic exceptions**.
 In a messaging system, systemic exceptions are the cause of **poison messages**, messages that cannot be processed successfully under any circumstances.
 Poison messages have to be moved aside, otherwise they will clog up the queue and prevent valid messages from being processed.

-We'll take a look at a few options for configuring retries in the exercise, but for all the details check out the [recoverability documentation](/nservicebus/recoverability/).
+We'll take a look at a few options for configuring retries in the exercise, but for more the details check out the [recoverability documentation](/nservicebus/recoverability/).

 ## Replaying messages

 Once a message is sent to the error queue, this indicates that a systemic failure has occurred.
-When this happens, a developer needs to look at the message and figure out *why*.
+When this happens, a person needs to look at the message and figure out *why*.

 NServiceBus embeds the exception details and stack trace into the message that it forwards to the error queue, so you don't need to search through a log file to find the details.
 Once the underlying issue is fixed, the message can be replayed. **Replaying a message** sends it back to its original queue in order to retry message processing after an issue has been fixed.

+> [!Note]
-The [Particular Service Platform](/platform/), of which NServiceBus is a part, includes tools to make this kind of operational monitoring easy.
+> The [Particular Service Platform](/platform/), of which NServiceBus is a part, includes tools to make this kind of operational monitoring easy.
 If you'd like to learn more, check out the [message replay tutorial](/tutorials/message-replay/), which demonstrates how to use the platform tools to replay a failed message.

 Sometimes, a new release will contain a bug in handler logic that isn't found until the code is deployed.
 When this happens, many errors can flood into the error queue at once.
 At these times, it's incredibly useful to be able to roll back to the old version of the endpoint, and then replay the messages through proven code.
 Then you can take the time to properly troubleshoot and fix the issue before attempting a new deployment.